number42net/restoreblog/2021-03-20 Sinclair ZX81 video board/index.md

 ![Actual waveforms](img_002.png)

-# Update 2021-04-12
+# Solution

-I ended up having issues making this circuit work correctly with different TVs without having to make adjustments to the potentiometers.
+I ended up having issues making the below circuit work correctly with different TVs without having to make adjustments to the potentiometers.
 I therefore abandoned this design and instead used the solution of sinclairworld.com user [Pokemon](https://www.sinclairzxworld.com/viewtopic.php?f=6&t=840) which gives absolutely amazing results by not just adding the required back porch, but actually recreating the whole signal.
 Unfortunately it wasn't available for sale anywhere at the time of writing, so I ended up designing a similar circuit using the 74HC04 logic IC instead.

 For this reason I no longer plan on selling these boards, but will make the design available on GitHub once I have received and tested the PCBs from the factory.